yudhanjaya/yudhanjaya.github.io/_notes/2024-02-Low-power-writing.md

 Lastly, there are two older Windows devices that merit a mention:

-- The AYN Loki Zero is a dual-core AMD device, roughly on par with an Intel Celeron: it launched to 'meh, this is old hardware' reviews, and is now selling at a discount https://www.aliexpress.com/item/1005006349290971.html
+- The AYN Loki Zero is a dual-core AMD device, roughly on par with an Intel Celeron: it launched to 'meh, this is old hardware' reviews, and is now [selling at a discount](https://www.aliexpress.com/item/1005006349290971.html)

-- The Anbernic Win600 is another dual-core AMD device that is now quite discounted (https://www.aliexpress.com/item/1005004481055763.html)
+- The Anbernic Win600 is another dual-core AMD device that is [now quite discounted](https://www.aliexpress.com/item/1005004481055763.html)

 These devices are now quite discounted.
 If you don't want to deal with Android, they run Windows, and they can handle writing just fine.

+Please note: the Aliexpress links I've put here are only to illustrate a point.
+I don't have any kind of affiliate scheme going on and am not responsible for any kind of transaction you make.

 ### Software